three points of safety

-showed 27% increase in surface-caused lower extremity injuries on artificial turf vs natural turf.
+showed a 27% increase in surface-caused lower extremity injuries on artificial turf versus natural turf.

-2.9 times higher incidence of PCL tears on synthetic vs natural turf.
+showed a 2.9 times higher incidence of PCL tears on synthetic versus natural turf.

 NCAA: Study published in 2019 by the American Journal of Sports Medicine using data from 2004-2013 seasons, data included 3+ million subjects.